stellal5059/IndependentStudyBlog/entries/entry5.md

 ~Initialization: The variable at the start of the loop, this will be set once the loop starts and will keep track of how many times the loop has run.
 Will help when checking the status of the conditional.

 ~Loop condition: Checks whether the code should continue or not; will allow the code to continue once the loop has finished.

 ---
-### Interpreting a script
-~ The way a script is read is the order it will run, read line by line, top to bottom, once the line gets to the end of the code then it will jump back to the start of the code and will be read the same way; aka Control Flow

----
 ### Sections and Form